 Shina Robinson, Local Policy Associate | shina [at] apen4ej [dot] org

 Shina has a deep commitment to environmental justice as the intersection of human rights, equity, health, and ecological sanity.
 She has experienced the link between environmental health and poverty at a young age between visiting family in the Philippines and growing up in the shadow of a Los Angeles area oil refinery.
 Shina began work with human rights campaigns while pursuing undergraduate degrees in International Studies and Political Science at Long Beach State and focused on climate disaster relief and food justice.
 At APEN, Shina has served as Executive Assistant, building and supporting sustainable infrastructure for the organization.
 As Local Policy Associate, she now organizes our member leaders to pass and implement policies for community resistance and resilience in Oakland, Richmond, and with statewide partners..

 Laiseng Saechao, State Organizer | laiseng [at] apen4ej [dot] org

-Born and raised in Richmond, Laiseng grew up noticing the deep inequalities that existed in her community.
-A serendipitous enrollment in the course, “Ecological Justice” taught her about the work of APEN and their organizing efforts in her own backyard.
-This inspired her to become engaged with on campus organizing through her programmatic work on topics including race, gender, class, and disability at the social justice center, Scripps Communities of Resources and Empowerment.
-It also meant spending two summers at APEN as an intern learning about local campaigns, and grassroots organizing in 2013 and 2015.
-In order to tie her academia to her passion for equity, Laiseng graduated from Scripps College with a degree in Politics and International Relations where her concentration was Power and Justice.
+Born and raised in Richmond, California, Laiseng grew up noticing the deep inequalities that existed in her community.
+A serendipitous enrollment in the course “Ecological Justice” taught her about APEN’s work and their organizing efforts in her own backyard.
+This inspired her to become engaged with on-campus organizing and intern with organizations like the Labor/Community Strategy Center and APEN.
+In order to tie academia to her passion for equity, Laiseng graduated from Scripps College with a degree in Politics and International Relations where her concentration was Power and Justice.
 She is currently the state organizer at APEN, helping build local power in the Central Valley and Los Angeles to win statewide civic engagement and public policy campaigns.
 She is a self proclaimed data enthusiast, and is looking forward to building out APEN’s civic engagement data.
-Laiseng is extremely excited to find her political home at APEN and is looking forward to working alongside members and allies for healthy communities we can live, work, and play!
+Laiseng is extremely excited to have APEN as a political home and is looking forward to working alongside members and allies for healthy communities we can live, work, and play!

 Lio meng (Sandy) Saeteurn, Local Political Coordinator | sandy [at] apen4ej [dot] org